dzekelid/groups/_listings/meetup/2-member-photo-post.md

         name: main
         description: Set to "true" to have this photo become the member's main profile photo
         type: string
       - in: query
+        name: photo
+        description: The photo, encoded as multipart/form-data
+        type: string
+      - in: query
         name: sync_matching_photo